frkosurf/voot-specification/VOOT.md

 user.
 It SHOULD be opague to the client.
 The `displayName` field contains the name by which the user prefers to be addressed and can possibly be set by the user themselves at the provider.
 The `displayName` field is OPTIONAL.

+The user MUST be a member of the group being queried.

 ## Retrieve User Information
 This call retrieves additional information about a user.